 2018 were found for the activities “Administrative and support service activities”

 and technical activities” (11.1) and “Wholesale and retail trade;

 repair of motor vehicles and motorcycles” (10.9%).The lowest employer

 enterprise birth rates were recorded in the activities “Mining and

-gas, steam and air conditioning supply” (5.6%).
+waste management and remediation activities” (4.8%).
 In absolute counts the economic sectors “Wholesale and retail trade”

 The absolute employer enterprise birth counts over the time period from

 2007 to 2018 were not subject of large fluctuations; the number of new